Improving Hurricane and Tornado

 Photos of damaged houses show that insulating and finishing interior walls adds to the structural integrity of walls.
 Unfinished walls such as an attic end wall are more likely to be blown out.

 Critical wall elements are where large openings take up most of the wall area.
 Big window areas, and especially double garage doors, are more likely to blow out and then endanger the rest of the structure.
 Several houses with complete wall sheathing and smaller spaced individual windows survived even after some windows failed and cement board siding had been stripped by the wind.

 • ROOFS - Gable end walls are shown to be a vulnerable element of a building and hip roofed houses fared better than gable designs in general.
 Especially vulnerable are gable end trusses on unfinished attics.
 The connections between the wall below and the rest of the truss roof allowed the gable end to fail - sometimes as a complete unit that took off on its own.
 This then opens the rest of the roof to the full force of the wind resulting in further damage to the roof and sometimes its complete destruction.

 The diagram below provides additional details from the APA.
-You can download a full PDF manual M310.pdf HERE.
-Both the registration and the download are free.
+You can download a wealth of information at https://www.apawood.org/wind-weather-seismic.
+Both the registration and the downloads are free.

 John Raabe - PS - While the forces are somewhat